 Since invoking the non-exclusive safe harbor provided by Rule 3a-2, SPH's officers have worked diligently to return to a non-investment, diversified holding company business, but have found the process taking longer than expected due to factors beyond SPH's reasonable control.
-Despite the good faith efforts of its officers, SPH was unable to re-adjust its holdings to the extent necessary to satisfy the Asset Tests by July 14, 2010, because, among other things, adverse market conditions frustrated SPH's ability to conduct the transactions required to conform its balance sheet to the Asset Tests within the one year period allotted by Rule 3a-2.
+Under present circumstances, and despite the good faith efforts of its officers, SPH now believes that it will not be able to re-adjust its holdings to the extent necessary to satisfy the Asset Tests by July 14, 2010, because, among other things, current adverse market conditions have frustrated SPH's ability to conduct the transactions required to conform its balance sheet to the Asset Tests within the one year period allotted by Rule 3a-2.

-For these reasons, SPH respectfully requests that the Commission grant an order under Section 6(c) of the Act temporarily exempting SPH from all provisions of the Act during the one-year period commencing on the Order Date,57 so as to provide SPH with additional time to complete this transition.
+For these reasons, SPH respectfully requests that the Commission grant an order under Section 6(c) of the Act temporarily exempting SPH from all provisions of the Act during the period from July 14, 2010, to July 14, 2011, so as to provide SPH with additional time to complete this transition.
 During the Rule 3a-2 Period, SPH's transactions in securities have not been for speculative purposes, but have been in the furtherance of its business as a diversified holding company.
-Should such an order be granted, SPH undertakes to continue to make deliberate efforts to further establish its global diversified holding company business or take other actions to become primarily engaged in another non-investment or excepted business and to continue to fo cus its securities activities in furtherance of this goal.
+Should such an order be granted, SPH undertakes to continue to make deliberate efforts to further establish its global diversified holding company business or take other actions to become primarily engaged in another non-investment or excepted business and to continue to focus its securities activities in furtherance of this goal.